ewanhowell5195/customOptiFineCapeServer/readme.md

 # Resource Pack Support

-If the custom default directory is set to "resource-pack", it will load the default capes from `assets/minecraft/textures/capes` of the current top loaded resource-pack.
+If the custom default directory is set to `resource-pack`, it will load the default capes from `assets/minecraft/textures/capes` of the current top loaded resource-pack.
 If no capes are found in a resource pack, it will load them from a folder called `default` located next to the program file.

 # Auto starting